BBGMoura/obsidian-software/Projects/booking-system/Booking.md

 - get all bookings by between bookedFrom and bookedTo (? is this something i need?)#

 add to the enum permission based? so can only use the other and unavailable based on the permission being admin.

+think about more what i need...
+- view from customer calender view all bookings based on room and within a week
+- get all bookings if the booking: startDate is after or equal to bookeddFrom and before   bookedTo. the endDate has to be after bookedFrom or before bookedTo. and room is equal to.